ccorcos/datalog-prototype/NOTES.md

 ### Evaluation

 Evaluating a query is fairly simple:
-- iterate through each expression
+1. Take the first expression from your query.
-- determine the index needed to scan to solve for the unknowns
+2. Determine the index needed to scan to solve for the unknowns.
+3. For each result...
-- for each result, substitute the unknowns for the variables in the rest of the expression and recurse...
+4. Substitute the unknowns for the variables in the rest of the expressions.
+5. Take the next expression and recurse to (2).

 For example, given the query from above: